JusugaSokol/embedding-bot/README.md

 - Ensure NLTK's `punkt` models are available; the code downloads them on demand.
 - Embedding batches include retry logic, but you should monitor logs for rate limiting.
 - Keep your `.env` and `venv` folders out of version control; see `.gitignore` for defaults.
+- After pulling this version, apply migration `0003_recreate_n8n_embed` (or run the provided SQL) so the `n8n-embed` table is recreated with vector dimension 1536 to match OpenAI embeddings.